Child car seat safety

 Article 1 of 4

 What child car seat extras can you buy?
 Are they safe?
 We investigate the 5 Point Plus Anti Escape System, mirrors, seat protectors and more.

 There are numerous car seat accessories available to buy from the major baby retailers and online.
-But we'd advise you to be careful what you go for.
+But we'd strongly advise you to be careful what you go for.
 Car seats are crash tested in the way they are designed to be used, and adding accessories such as chest clips, or seat covers that aren't approved by the manufacturer, could compromise the seat's safety and/or void the warranty.

 What do the car seat manufacturers say?

-We asked Britax, one of the leading car seat manufacturers, for its view on child car seat accessories.
-A spokesperson said: 'We invest significant time in the research, development and testing of our own manufactured accessories which accompany its child car seats.
+We asked Britax, one of the leading car seat manufacturers, for its view on seat accessories.
+A spokesperson said: 'We invest significant time in the research, development and testing of our own manufactured accessories which accompany our child car seats.
 This ensures that the accessories offered enhance the consumer experience by offering added comfort and practicality, but doesn’t interfere with the crash performance of the car seats.

-'Furthermore, the warranty of our car seats will be invalid if an accessory not developed by us is used in conjunction with the seat, ie. a permanent attachment to the seat.
+'Furthermore, the warranty of our car seats will be invalid if an accessory not developed by us is used in conjunction with the seat, ie a permanent attachment to the seat.
 This is because any accessory attached to a car seat would require homologation to ensure the seat still performs in a crash as it should.
 Therefore we would advise against using accessories not developed and tested by the car seat manufacturers.
-On the other hand, an accessory which is not attached to our car seats won’t affect the warranty as they won’t have an impact on restraint performance during a crash.'
+On the other hand, an accessory which is not attached to our car seats won’t affect the warranty as it won’t have an impact on restraint performance during a crash.'

 Here's our view on some of the accessories on the market.